zahlenhelfer/marp-terraform-course/PITCHME.md

 ## Setup your VPC (Module-Support)

-- create a VPC in eu-central-1
+- create a VPC in `eu-central-1`
-- create 3 public Subnets for 3 AZ
+- create three public & privat Subnets with each AZ
 - create an Internet-GW
 - create a Route Table